Volta a Catalunya: Revival and Spanish Civil War

 The race was revived in 1923 for its fifth edition.
-The organization was taken over by the Unión Deportiva de Sants, which also supported Barcelonese football teams.
+The organization was taken over by the Unión Deportiva de Sants, which also supported Barcelona football teams.
 The race grew to a one-week event and gained prestige fast.
 It became a fixture on the calendar, attracting more foreign participants, mainly from France and Italy.
 The 1920s and 1930s became the era of Catalan cycling icon Mariano Cañardo, who became the leading figure of the Volta a Catalunya with seven victories.

 During the Spanish Civil War, the race had its last interruptions in 1937 and 1938, hampering Cañardo's winning streak.
 After the civil war, World War II broke out in the rest of Europe and, while Catalonia was war-ridden and despite lacking foreign participants, the race was at the peak of its popularity and considered a symbol of Catalan sports culture.
 In 1945, marking the event's 25th edition, the Volta a Catalunya was exceptionally run over two weeks, before returning to its seven-day format the next year.

 Modern era

-In the course of the years, some of cycling's greatest riders have won the race.
-Miguel Poblet won the Volta twice in the 1950s, Jacques Anquetil in 1967, Eddy Merckx in 1968, Luis Ocaña in 1971, Felice Gimondi in 1972, Francesco Moser in 1978, Sean Kelly in 1984 and 1986.
+Over the years, some of cycling's greatest riders have won the race.
+Miguel Poblet won the Volta twice in the 1950s, Jacques Anquetil in 1967, Eddy Merckx in 1968, Luis Ocaña in 1971, Felice Gimondi in 1972, Francesco Moser in 1978, and Sean Kelly in 1984 and 1986.
 Miguel Induráin, Spanish cycling icon of the modern era, won the race three times in the early 1990s.
 Colombian Álvaro Mejía became the first non-European winner in 1993.

-From 1941 until 1994 the race was held in September.
-When UCI revolutionized the international cycling calendar in 1995, the Vuelta a España obtained the September date and the Volta a Catalunya moved to June on the calendar.
-The race finished two weeks before the start of the Tour de France and the Volta became a principal preparation race for general classification protagonists.
+From 1941 until 1994, the race was held in September.
+When UCI revolutionized the international cycling calendar in 1995, the Vuelta a España was awarded the September date and the Volta a Catalunya moved to June on the calendar.
+The race finished two weeks before the start of the Tour de France and the Volta became the principal preparation race for general classification protagonists.
 Frenchman Laurent Jalabert won the 1995 edition, preceding his fourth place in that year's Tour de France.

 In 1999, 22-year old Spanish rider Manuel Sanroma died as a result of a crash during the second stage of the race.
-Sanroma, a promising sprinter, was the favourite to win the stage, but fell head-first onto a sidewalk at one kilometer from the finish in Vilanova i la Geltrú.
+Sanroma, a promising sprinter, was the favourite to win the stage, but fell head-first onto a sidewalk at one kilometre from the finish in Vilanova i la Geltrú.
 Despite wearing a helmet, he succumbed to his injuries in hospital.
 The next day, riders decided to neutralize the stage to Barcelona.